d7sd6u/obsidian-reveal-folded/README.md

 # Reveal Folded

 Reveal the current file in the file explorer while collapsing all other tree items.
+Has an auto-reveal option for the desktop Obsidian - refocuses active file whenever you move around your vault.

 https://github.com/user-attachments/assets/7169035f-361e-4e6f-91cf-99dbd210a1e9